Dubuque, Iowa: History

-Beginning in the mid-19th century and into the early 20th century, thousands of poor German and Irish Catholic immigrants came to the city to work in the manufacturing centers.
+Beginning in the mid-19th century and into the early 20th century, thousands of poor German, Luxembourgish and Irish Catholic immigrants came to the city to work in the manufacturing centers.
 The city's large Roman Catholic congregations led to its designation as the seat of the newly established Archdiocese of Dubuque.
 Numerous convents, abbeys, and other religious institutions were built.
 The ethnic German and Irish descendants maintain a strong Catholic presence in the city.
-Nicholas E. Gonner (1835-1892), a Catholic immigrant from Pfaffenthal in Luxembourg, founded the Catholic Publishing Company of Dubuque, Iowa.
-His son Nicholas E. Gonner Jr. (1870-1922) took over in 1892, editing two German-language weeklies, an English-language weekly, and the Daily Tribune, the only Catholic daily newspaper ever published in the United States.
+Nicholas E. Gonner (1835–1892), a Catholic immigrant from Pfaffenthal in Luxembourg, founded the Catholic Publishing Company of Dubuque, Iowa.
+His son Nicholas E. Gonner Jr. (1870–1922) took over in 1892, editing two German-language weeklies, an English-language weekly, and the Daily Tribune, the only Catholic daily newspaper ever published in the United States.

 Early in the 20th century, Dubuque was one of several sites of a brass era automobile company, Adams-Farwell; like most others, it folded.
 Subsequently, Dubuque grew significantly, and industrial activity remained its economic mainstay until the 1980s.

-Tommy John, who pitched for the Dubuque Packers in 1961, recalled that the town was "about 98 percent Catholic" back then.
-"Dubuque was the epitome of small-town life," John wrote.
-"The people were friendly, everyone knew everybody else, and there wasn't a thing to do: no excitement, few restaurants or recreation choices, a decaying slum section.
-So we spent as much time as we could at the ball park...At certain times of the year, the fish flies fester in hordes like a biblical plague."
-A series of changes in manufacturing and the onset of the "Farm Crisis" in the 1980s led to a large decline in the sector and the city's economy as a whole.
+A series of changes in manufacturing and the onset of the Farm Crisis in the 1980s led to a large decline in the sector and the city's economy as a whole.
 In the 1990s, the economy diversified rapidly, shifting away from heavy industry.
-Tourism, high technology, and publishing are now among the largest and fastest-growing businesses.
-Dubuque attracts well over 1,500,000 tourists annually, and the number continues to increase.
-The city has encouraged the development of the America's River Project's tourist attractions in the Port of Dubuque, the expansion of the city's colleges, and the continued growth of shopping centers, such as Asbury Plaza.
+Tourism, technology, and publishing are now among the largest and fastest-growing businesses.
+Dubuque attracts over 2 million tourists annually.

+At the start of the 21st century, the city focused its efforts on revitalizing the Port of Dubuque, which now includes the National Mississippi River Museum and Aquarium, Grand Harbor Resort and Waterpark, Grand River Event Center, Diamond Jo Casino, the nearly-mile long Mississippi Riverwalk, and Stone Cliff Winery, which is housed in the former Dubuque Star Brewery building.

+Also revitalized in recent years is Chaplain Schmitt Island, located near the Dubuque-Wisconsin Bridge.
+Q Casino, as of 2025, is undergoing an expansion, including the addition of arcade complex Island Social, as well as the building of an amphitheater and new hotel.

+In the early-to-mid 2010s, a large portion of the Dubuque Millworking Historic District was renovated.
+It is now home to several restaurants, stores, offices and apartments, as well as a monthly summertime night market.